J-Moravec/abmwipmrc_data/README.md

 ## Data and analysis of Agent-Based Model of Warfare-Induced Residence Change

-This is supplementary information for the chapter 5 of my thesis "Computational approaches for the study of post-marital residence".
+This is supplementary information for "An Agent-Based Model of Warfare-Induced Post-Marital Residence Change (Moravec et al. 2019)

 ### Content